 6:30pm – Farewell Cocktails + Small Bites @ Uniform Shop: Tour of the Future with Carrie Barske

-Please note the symposium has been rescheduled from April to November due to the Coronavirus outbreak.
+Please note the symposium has been rescheduled to 2021 due to the Coronavirus outbreak.
 Please contact email@example.com with questions regarding your tickets.